MobilePayDev/MobilePay-Subscriptions/docs/api_principles.md

  - Modification of the data type of a field (for example, array of IDs converted to array of objects)
  - Modification of throttling of requests
  - Reduction in the number of objects returned by responses

- ##  Handling payments that require additonal action

-However, if you have specific design requirements for customizing emails’ trigger conditions, content, or other details, you are more than welcome to do that on your side.
-It could be beneficial to make customized system that automatically notifies your customers when a subscription payment fails.
-You know your customer, and you can further target the message.

-## 2. grace_period_days

-When a payment failed, we will automatically retry, if you have configured `grace_period_days` in the payment request. `grace_period_days` lets merchants to configure how many days MobilePay will try to complete unsuccessful payment.
-It is optional to use `grace_period_days`.
-We can try for maximum 3 days.
-On due date we process the payments starting from 02:00.
-If some payments weren't successfully completed, we will then try again approx. every 2 hours.
-When `grace_period_days` field is not set or is set to 1, we will keep retrying to complete the payment up until 23:59 of the same day.
-When `grace_period_days` is set to more than 1, we will be trying to complete the payment for specified number of days.

 ## <a name="external_id"></a> External_id
 When utilizing callbacks, it is important that you evaluate your usage of ``external_id``, as it will be included in the request body of the refund callback, as well in the reference number and bank statement.
 External_id's are not required to be unique however this is highly recommended.
 However, if the ``external_id`` in not unique the mapping could be more cluttered on merchant side.